 The LOLE metric as currently used in New York only considers the frequency of which a shortage might occur, and does not take into account of the duration and magnitude of the shortfall.
 Use of the LOLH and EUE metrics would allow the duration and magnitude risk characteristics, respectively, to be calculated.
-This would be particularly useful as NYCA evolves to a system with more intermittent energy-limited generation resources.
-The NYISO is also reviewing the application of all three metrics to compare reliability impacts of resource options under its Reliability Planning Process.6
+This would be particularly useful as NYCA evolves to a system with more intermittent generation resources.
+The NYISO is now applying all three metrics to compare reliability impacts of resource options under its Reliability Planning Process.6